The regularity of the boundary of vortex patches for the quasi-geostrophic shallow-water equations: Introduction

 \begin{theorem} Let $\Omega_0$ be a bounded domain with boundary of class $C^{1,\gamma},\;0<\gamma<1.$ Then the has a unique weak solution of the form $q(x,t)=\chi_{\Omega_t}(x),$ with $\Omega_t$ a bounded domain with boundary of class $C^{1,\gamma}.$ \end{theorem}

 {It is worth noting that the persistence of boundary smoothness of vortex patches has been studied for a broad families of nonlinear transport equations} like the one above, in which the velocity is given by a convolution of the scalar function with a kernel, $K$, for different kernels.
 For instance, when $K=\nabla N,$ where $N$ is the fundamental solution of the Laplacian one has the Aggregation patch problem, which was studied in \cite{bertozzi2012aggregation,bertozzi2016regularity}.
-More recently, Cantero, Mateu, Orobitg and Verdera in \cite{cantero2021regularity} extended this result to a broader class of kernels that are smooth away from the origin, homogeneous and odd.
-Our kernel, being non-homogeneous, does not fall into any of the previously studied cases, nor, to the best of our knowledge, has it been addressed elsewhere in the literature.
+More recently, Cantero, Mateu, Orobitg and Verdera in \cite{cantero2021regularity} extended this result to a broader class of kernels that are smooth away from the origin, homogeneous and odd, and later revisited by Verdera \cite{VerderaRevisited}, who provided a different approach in the two-dimensional setting.

+Note that the kernel in \eqref{def:kernel} is non-homogeneous, and therefore falls outside the framework of \cite{cantero2021regularity,VerderaRevisited} for convolution models.
+Our key idea to overcome this non-homogeneity is to decompose the gradient of the kernel into two parts: one with zero mean on spheres that behaves like a Calderón–Zygmund operator, and a much more regular (integrable) remainder.
+The first part gives rise to a commutator and admits exactly the same structure as in the homogeneous case, while the second part contributes only an additive constant to the logarithmic inequality (see Remark~\ref{remark:1derivades} and the discussion below).

+{A second main contribution of this paper is a rigorous convergence result connecting \eqref{def:QGSW} to the 2D Euler equations.
+In Section \ref{sec:limit}, we study the behavior of solutions in the limit \(\varepsilon \to 0\).
+Theorem \ref{th:limitRegular} establishes that, for initial data compactly supported in the little Hölder space \(\LPet_c\) (the closure of $\mathcal{C}^\infty$ in the usual Hölder norm), the unique solutions of \eqref{def:QGSW} converge in the \(\Lipa\) norm to the corresponding Euler solution for the same initial data on a uniform time interval as $\varepsilon \to 0$.
+This provides a rigorous justification of the formal limit between the two models. }